-The real game-changer, however, has been the integration of safety plans with digital workforce management systems.
+The real game-changer, however, has been the integration of safety plans with mobile workforce management systems.
 This allows the various checks and processes outlined to become real-time processes for fieldworkers.

 Task-specific safety policy reminders and checks can be delivered in real-time via handheld devices and on-screen notifications.
 Access to accurate data also improves the way managers can track the effectiveness of safety processes.

-You can find more about how MyMobileWorkers transforms the way that health and safety can be managed, monitored and enforced here:
+Find more about how MyMobileWorkers transforms the way that health and safety can be managed, monitored and enforced.

 Are you doing enough to keep your road workers safe?
 Find out in our free guide.